Sarah Hyland Gets Slammed On Instagram For Photo Of Fiancé Wells Adams Grabbing Her Boobs

 If you’ve been to a wedding recently, you’ve likely seen one of those old-timey photo booths.
 They were popular for decades, until digital photography made them obsolete.
 But now, like vinyl records, they’re back, and they’re particularly popular at parties — bar mitzvahs, Sweet Sixteens, and wedding receptions, among others.

 Sarah, for her part, posted this week on Instagram that she and some pals had been to a wedding — it’s not clear whose — and, not unexpectedly, they came across a photo booth.
-As people are wont to do when they come across those machines, Sarah and some pals posed for a picture.
-And of course, since it was a fun and festive occasion, they acted silly for the pose.
+As people are wont to do when they see those machines, Sarah and some pals posed for a picture.
+And of course, since it was a fun and festive occasion, they acted silly for the camera.

 Unfortunately for Sarah, what was likely meant to be a silly pose with no meaning has ruffled some feathers.
-That’s because Sarah’s boyfriend, Wells Adams, can be seen with a hand on her breasts, while another man has his hands on another woman’s breasts as well.
+That’s because Sarah’s boyfriend, Wells Adams, can be seen with a hand on her breast, while another man in the photo has his hands on another woman’s breasts as well.

 It may have come from a place of fun, but many Instagram users aren’t having it.
 The reason?
 Because they accuse Sarah of making light of men grabbing women’s breasts, presumably without consent.